ga4gh/vrs/docs/source/implementations/reference_implementation.rst

 Alleles
 ~~~~~~~

-An Allele is an asserion of a SequenceState at a Location.
+An Allele is an assertion of a SequenceState at a Location.
 The many
 possible Location and SequenceState classes enable the representation of
 many kinds of Variation.